July 26, 2024

 This report gives a clear snapshot of your financial performance by bringing together key metrics such as sales, gift cards, payouts, gross profit, and transaction breakdown in one easy-to-read, accounting-friendly format.

 This is a prebuilt report that you can customize as well.
-It saves time by removing the need to check multiple reports, works with financial tools, and delivers automatically by email to make month-end reconciliations simple and efficient.
+It saves time by removing the need to check multiple reports, and delivers automatically by email to make month-end reconciliations simple and efficient.

 1. Sales by Product